 Since they are used to having foreigners come for these shoots, they sent along two assistants who spoke English to help out DH.
 I had never had assistants to pamper me before.
 Every time I took a step, one would be there to lift the train on my dress, constantly fix my hair.

 We started with the outdoor shoots.
-I had seen some columns attached to this building that had a very romantic feel to them.
+I had seen this building with the columns and thought it had an old-world romantic feel.
 The venue was actually a waterpark, though the building we were in was pretty far from the rest of the waterpark.
 I’ve never been very photogenic and avoid cameras like the plague.
 So the first shoot was really hard for me to loosen up and adjust to.
 I was too stiff, too nervous and the photographer got visibly frustrated with me.
 About an hour into the shoot, I was close to tears, and wanting it all to be over.
 But after the first session, things got better.

 I got used to the photographer, he got used to me.
 We got along much better for the rest of the day and I ended up really enjoying myself.